gerca/LiverGeneticsImiomic/README.md

-# Impact of genetic variants linked to liver fat and volume on MRI-mapped body composition
+# Impact of genetic variants linked to liver fat and liver volume on MRI-mapped body composition

 This repository includes analyses of GWAS, SNP selection, genetic correlations, gene prioritization, imaging-based associations, and trait associations.
 We identified independent SNPs using `COJO` and LD clumping, assessed genetic correlations with `LDSC`, and prioritized genes using `cS2G` and Open Targets Genetics.
 Fine mapping was performed with `CARMA`.
 Whole-body MRI data were analyzed using `Imiomics` to map liver-trait SNP associations with regional fat distribution.
 Finally, multivariable regression analysis examined associations between liver-associated variants (SNPs) and various biomarkers, alcohol intake, metabolic traits, and chronic liver disease outcomes.
 See the *Main* and *Supplementary Text* in the publication for full methodological and analytical details.